CarloRomeo427/NTRL/README.md

 Tired of your DM's "deadly" encounters being about as threatening as a fluffy kitten?
-Or the opposite, where a "medium" challenge accidentally turns into a TPK because the rulebook lied?
+Or the opposite, where a "medium" challenge accidentally turns into a TPK?
 This project is for you.

 We've created an AI that went to the school of hard knocks—by running thousands of simulated D&D battles—to learn how to be the perfect Dungeon Master for combat.
 It designs challenging, tactical, and most importantly, *fun* encounters automatically.